 Don’t you just love the way miniature worlds seem so peaceful?
 Luckily, you don’t have to buy admissions tickets to enjoy this tiny world.
-You can create one with nothing more than a smartphone in your pocket.
-It’s pretty easy to make fake miniature photos with life-size objects like buildings, cars, people, and pets.
-In…
+Instead, you can create one with nothing more than a smartphone in your pocket.
+It’s pretty easy to make fake miniature photos with life-size objects like buildings, cars, people, and pets. …

 You have been taking images with your smartphone for a while, and between a large number of settings, you have found something called ISO.
 What does ISO mean?
 And why should you use it?
 This article will give answers to every ISO-related question you might have regarding your smartphone camera.
 Content of this article Do…